 3. Convenience

 In today’s fast-paced world, convenience is key.
 Customers want products and services that are easy to access and use.
-This means that you need to have a distribution strategy in place that will allow your customers to easily find and purchase your products or services.
+This means you need to have a distribution strategy that will allow your customers to find and purchase your products or services easily.

-This can be done through brick-and-mortar stores, online retailers, or a combination of both.
-You need to make sure that your products or services are available where your customers are looking for them.
+This can be done through brick-and-mortar stores, online retailers, or a combination.
+You need to ensure that your products or services are available where your customers are looking for them.

 If the interface is too complicated, many consumers will abandon websites.
 Convenience, as you may infer, has a wide range of characteristics.